izy521/discord.io/README.md

 ## -Bot Content Actions-

-**The sendMessages() and sendFiles() helper functions accept a third and fourth argument.
+**The sendMessages() and sendFiles() helper functions (included in the example.js) accept a third and fourth argument.
 The third can be either a number interval or a callback function containing an array of responses for messages sent.
 The fourth is only the callback.**

 ### sendMessage(-Object-, [callback(response)])
 ````javascript